pathuey/database/db-23c-fundamentals/authorization/dv-unified-auditing-auth.md

 This LiveLab explores how to authorize an Oracle Database user to create unified audit policies in an Oracle Database Vault environment.

-Estimated Time: n minutes
+Estimated Time: 15 minutes

 ### About Unified Auditing Authorization in an Oracle Database Vault Environment)

-In earlier releases of Oracle Database, an Oracle Database Vault user had to create command rules if they wanted to use audit-related PL/SQL statements such as CREATE AUDIT POLICY.
+In earlier releases of Oracle Database, an Oracle Database Vault user had to create command rules if they wanted to use audit-related PL/SQL statements such as <code>CREATE AUDIT POLICY</code>.
 Starting in release 23c, an Oracle Database Vault admnistrator (that is, a user who has the <code>DV_OWNER</code> or <code>DV_ADMIN</code> role) can authorize users in Database Vault to have the <code>AUDIT_ADMIN</code> or <code>AUDIT_VIEWER</code> role privileges, similar to authorizing Oracle Data Pump users or Oracle Database Replay users to work in an Oracle Database Vault environment.

 ### Objectives